 For this reason, the most rigid investigation has failed to discover much concerning the early life of General Taylor.
 Even the year of his birth has been a matter of dispute.
 His father was Mr. Richard Taylor, of whom little is known, except that he was born in Virginia, [March 22d, 1744,] explored Kentucky when a young man, was a colonel in the Revolution, and had five sons and three daughters.
 His third son, Zachary Taylor, was born [November 24th, 1784] in Orange county.
-In the following summer, Colonel Taylor emigrated to Kentucky, arriving there but ten years after the ärst settlement, and within a short time after his brother Hancock and been murdered by the Indians.
-Here he founded his permaaent abode, and here the subject of our biography, received his boyish impressions.
-The estate was in Jefferson county, two miles from the Ohio river, and five from Lexington.
-As the latter in creased in size and population, the fortunes and importance of Richard Taylor grew with it.
-He received from President Washington a commission as collector of that port, and was honoured, in many ways, by the neighbouring settlers.
+In the following summer, Coloner Taylor emigrated to Kentucky, arriving there but ten years after the first settlement, and within a short time after his brother Hancock nad been murdered by the Indians.
+Here he founded his permanent abode, and here the subject of our biography, received his (11)